What Is an EIN Number?

 Fax Application

-For faster processing than mail while retaining the paper form option, fax your completed Form SS-4 to the number provided in the form instructions.
-The IRS typically processes faxed applications within four business days and returns your EIN via fax to the number you provide on the form.
+To receive a faster processing, compared to mail, but at the same time provide the paper form option, fax your signed Form SS-4 to the following number indicated in the instructions to the form.
+Applications are processed by the IRS on a timely basis and is usually processed within four business days and your EIN is provided to you via fax to the number you put on the form.

 Telephone Application (International Applicants Only)

-International applicants whose principal business, office, or legal residence is located outside the United States or U.S. territories may apply by telephone.
-Call the IRS at the international phone number listed on the IRS website, available Monday through Friday, 6 a.m. to 11 p.m.
-Eastern Time.
+Applicants who are non-citizens of the United States of America and whose principal business or office or legal residence is not based in the United States or U.S. territories may apply telephonically.
+Contact IRS by calling at the global phone number that is posted on the IRS website which is operational Monday- Friday, 6 am to 11 am Eastern Time.

-Many states require businesses to register for state tax identification numbers for sales tax collection, withholding taxes, or unemployment insurance.
-These state tax IDs are separate from your federal EIN, though some states may use your EIN as part of their state identification system.
+Several states compel businesses to apply to obtain state tax identification numbers to collect sales taxes, to pay withholding taxes or to provide unemployment insurance.
+These state tax IDs are not similar to your federal EIN, but there are a few states that might require the use of your EIN as a state identification number.

-Check with your state's Department of Revenue, Taxation, or Employment to determine what additional state tax registrations your business needs beyond your federal EIN.
+When registering your business with the state, check with your state Department of Revenue, Taxation, or Employment to find out what other state tax registrations you require other than your federal EIN.

 When Do You Need a New EIN?

-• Changing entity type (LLC to corporation, sole proprietorship to LLC, partnership to corporation, etc.)
+• Switching type of entity (LLC to corporation, sole proprietorship to LLC, partnership to corporation etc.)

-• Purchasing or inheriting an existing business and operating it as a different entity type
+• Acquiring or inheriting an already existing business and conducting it under a new form of operation.

-• Changing your business name (DBA or legal name amendment)
+• Amendment of your business name (DBA or legal name amendment)

-• Changing your business address or relocating to another state
+• Relocating or changing business address to another state.

-• Death of a responsible party (estate continues using the decedent's EIN)
+• Death of a responsible party (estate retains the use of EIN of the decedent)

 How to Find or Verify Your EIN

-• Business loan or credit documents: Loan applications, credit card applications, and related documents usually display your EIN
+• Business loan or credit documents: Loan applications, credit card applications and other documents will generally show your EIN.

-• State business registrations: Some states display EINs on business registration confirmations or annual reports
+• State business registers: EINs are posted on the business registration confirmations or annual reports of a state.

 Frequently Asked Questions